Russian White, Black, and Tabby: History

 In the UK, Frances McLeod of Arctic began breeding Russian Whites and Russian Blacks in the 1960s.

 In Australia, The Russian White program started on the 4 May 1971 by Dick and Mavis Jones of Myemgay Cattery.
-Below is an excerpt from an article by Mavis Jones.

 Our project began in earnest when we acquired a genuine white Siberian cat, albeit a "domestic", as she possessed no pedigree.
 She was the family pet of an official at the Thai Embassy, who brought her to Australia with him.
 We exchanged a Russian Blue for this beautiful white cat, and mated her to one of our Russian Blue studs.
 She produced two white kittens in her litter, the best of which we kept, and named White Rose, then applied for permission to breed White Russians.
 To our knowledge, the white cat from Russia or Siberia, is the only cat suitable to cross with a Russian Blue.
 White Rose grew to be a beautiful white queen, long, svelte, elegant, with all the appearances, and the charming characteristics of the Russian Blues.

 Eventually we mated Rose back to her sire, Myemgay Yuri, who had already established quite a reputation for himself, as best shorthair stud cat for two successive years.
 Our two first generation White Russian kittens were registered in November 1971.
 They were exquisite and we were delighted.

 Sadly Rose developed milk fever when her babies were three weeks old, and we lost her.
 We raised the two wee girls with a dolls bottle and carnation milk, until they were old enough to digest solid food.

 It would take far too long to enumerate all the difficulties and incidents that "happen" in a programme such as ours.
 Suffice to say they were many and varied, but we accepted them as they came, and managed to overcome most.
 Of course there were some heartaches, but we accepted those too.

 We mated our two first generation whites to two different Myemgay Blue Studs to produce our second generation whites and then two of the best whites (one from each litter) to produce our third generation kitten.
 We continued this procedure until we reached fourth generation and applied for full registration and recognition of our whites.
 They were granted full registration, eligible to compete for Championship status in July 1975.

-Full register status was given by Royal Agricultural Society (RAS) Cat Club of New South Wales in November 1975.